 This policy establishes a new consultation process for the implementation and review of Sustainable Streets Programme.
-The Sustainable Streets Programme public consultations will be conducted in accordance with the CPZ scheme rules and Sustainable Transport and Parking Improvements programme (see section 2.2-2.3) and will be based on the process milestone set out in Appendix 1.
+The Sustainable Streets Programme public consultations will be conducted in accordance with the CPZ scheme rules and Sustainable Transport and Parking Improvements programme and is subject to the revised milestone process presented to Mayor and Cabinet in May 2025.